replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/02-enabling-the-sdk/assignment.md

 This injection serves a few purposes:

-1. The licese is available to your application logic through a call to an in-cluster SDK
+1. The licese is available to your application logic through a call to an API provided by an in-cluster service.
 2. Accesss to your container images and other registry assets is secured using customer-specific credentials
 3. The in-cluster service can connect securely to the Replicated